Cart

 You can request to cancel a registered trademark if any of the following issues are present:

-What steps must I take to meet the trademark use requirement?
+What steps must I take to meet the trademark use requirement in the USA?

 To meet the use requirement, you need to use your trademark within three years of its official registration date.
 This means you must actively use the mark in business or commercial activities within the United States.

-What are the requirements for a specimen or proof of use to be deemed acceptable?
+What are the requirements for a specimen or proof of use to be deemed acceptable in the USA?

 A specimen or proof of use is a real example showing how your trademark is used in business with the goods or services listed in its description.
 It provides concrete evidence of your trademark's use in the market.